Measuring the Quality of Treatment and Outcomes for Patients with Aneurysms at the Cedars-Sinai Department of

-The observed percent mortality is the actual number of patients that expired within 30 days after hospital discharge divided by the total number of patients who had the same procedure.
+The observed percent mortality is the actual number of patients that expired in the hospital divided by the total number of patients who had the same procedure.
 The expected percent mortality is the number of patients anticipated to expire divided by the total number of patients who had similar diagnosis, procedure, age, gender and complications.
 The graph below illustrates the difference between the observed percent mortality and the expected percent mortality of coiled patients that expired by year.

 A lower observed mortality rate is better than a higher one.

 Length of Stay

 The graph below compares the actual (or observed) length of stay for patients hospitalized at Cedars-Sinai Medical Center compared to what would have been expected from patients of similar gender and age who had similar diagnoses, procedures and complications.